ramonpzg/ramonpzg/README.md

 # Hi there, I'm Ramon 👋

 I am a data scientist, a bit of a researcher, and an educator.
-I grew up playing baseball in the Dominican Republic, and picked up coding while at uni after MS Excel and I had a dissagreement regarding the size of data I could analyze with it, among others.
+I grew up playing baseball in the Dominican Republic, and picked up coding while at uni after MS Excel and I had a dissagreement regarding the size of the data it would let me analyze, among others issues, of course.
 The rest, alongside an apology for any poorly-written code found here, is history.

 A few things about me